Aniket7876/todo/README.md

 ## Usage

-1. **Sign in:** Use the header controls to sign in or sign up with Clerk.
-A signed-in session is required to access tasks.
+1. **Sign up or sign in:** Visit `/signup` or `/login` to create an account or access your workspace.
+Sessions are stored in HTTP-only JWT cookies.
 2. **Create a Task:** Click the + button in any column
 3. **Edit a Task:** Click the edit icon on a task card
 4. **View Details:** Click anywhere on a task card